romosborne/skint-website/content/booking.md

     Day &amp; evening places
 </h3>
 <p>
-    As well as weekend tickets we are also going to be offering day and evening places that don't include food or indoor camping.
+    As well as weekend places we are also going to be offering day and evening places that don't include food or indoor camping.
 These tickets will be available on the door.
 Please email skint.dance@gmail.com if you are planning to camp outside!
     <div class="container">
         <div class="row justify-content-start">
             <div class="col-md-8">